 Symphony of Southeast Texas Music Director

-Tipton earned a Master of Music degree in orchestral conducting from Northern Illinois University and a Bachelor of Music in Clarinet Performance from the Eastman School of Music, with additional studies at the University of Cincinnati College-Conservatory of Music.
-Tipton has also studied at the Conductors Retreat at Medomak, the Pierre Monteux School for Conductors in Hancock, Maine, and the Baltimore Chamber Orchestra Conductor’s Workshop under Markand Thakar.
-As an avid learner and leader, Tipton will continue to engage in professional learning opportunities to enrich his musicality, versatility, and commitment to arts education.
+Tipton holds a Master of Music degree in orchestral conducting from Northern Illinois University and a Bachelor of Music degree in clarinet performance from the Eastman School of Music.
+He pursued additional studies at the University of Cincinnati College-Conservatory of Music and participated in several prestigious professional training programs, including the International Conducting Workshop and Festival, the Conductors Retreat at Medomak, the Pierre Monteux School for Conductors in Hancock, Maine, and the Baltimore Chamber Orchestra Conductors Workshop with Markand Thakar.
+A passionate advocate for the transformative power of music, Tipton continues to inspire audiences, students, and communities through his artistry, leadership, and dedication to musical excellence.

 Media